jun-hyung-joon/EpubChecker-sigil/README.md

 ### 3. Install the Sigil Plugin

-1. Download the latest `plugin.py` from [releases](https://github.com/yourusername/epubcheck-sigil/releases)
+1. Download the latest `EpubChecker.zip` from [releases](https://github.com/yourusername/epubcheck-sigil/releases)
 2. In Sigil, go to **Plugins** → **Manage Plugins**
 3. Click **Add Plugin** and select the downloaded file
-4. Restart Sigil

 ## Usage